defifuture/erc20-batched-meta-transactions/README.md

 ### How can the sender know which relayer to pay the fee to?

-The sender does not know that because there are probably multiple relayers that can pick the meta tx and relay it onchain.
+The sender does not know that because there are probably multiple relayers that can pick the meta tx and relay it on-chain.

 Instead, the token smart contract will take care of this.
-The smart contract knows who the relayer is (`msg.sender`) and can then give the relayer the appropriate amount of tokens based on all the relayer fees in all the meta txs (in that onchain tx).
+The smart contract knows who the relayer is (`msg.sender`) and can then give the relayer the appropriate amount of tokens based on all the relayer fees in all the meta txs (in that on-chain tx).

-### Can a relayer pass meta transactions to different token contracts in one onchain tx?
+### Can a relayer pass meta transactions to different token contracts in one on-chain tx?

 Not sure about that, probably not.
 But if we're talking about a token that has a lot of transactions, this shouldn't be a problem.
 Otherwise the relayer might want to wait longer until the sufficient amount of meta txs (for a certain token) join the mempool.